haiwen/seafile-admin-docs/manual/setup/migrate_backends_data.md

 ```

+!!! tip
-Please note that this script is completely reentrant.
+    This script is completely reentrant.
 So you can stop and restart it, or run it many times.
 It will check whether an object exists in the destination before sending it.

 ## Run final migration